Services

 Play Therapy

 Play Therapy is truly more than counseling with toys.
 When an adult seeks counseling services it makes sense to sit on a couch and simply talk about what is on his/her heart and mind.
 Not so with children.
 Children’s brains are still developing and making connections.
 The connections that allow children to verbally express emotional content are not in place until at least 12 years old.
 Play, on the other hand, is a natural form of communication for children.
 It is how they process experiences, express feelings, and try on new behaviors.
-As a Registered Play Therapist-Supervisor, Megan has had extensive training on how to “speak” this language, and to use this natural process as an agent of change.
+Our Play Therapists have had extensive training on how to “speak” this language, and to use this natural process as an agent of change.

 Activity Therapy